noctildon/curve_fitting/README.md

 # Description

-This gui application allows to linear fit the two dimensional data(in csv, ods, xlsm or xlsx).
-It can show the data as well as the fitting curve in the same window.
+This gui application allows to linear fit the two dimensional data(in csv, ods, xlsm or xlsx), showing the data and the fitting curve in the same window.
 The program can output the plotting and save it.
 It also can show the equation of the fitting curve.
 The central idea of this program is to utilize function **optimize** in Python module **SciPy**.